bordenet/ai-fundamentals-simple/docs/ai-first-transformation.md

 3. **AI as a Delegate**: Autonomous task execution and orchestration
 4. **AI as a Teammate**: Full integration into team processes and culture

+_AI-First culture doesn't mean building tools from scratch.
+Each of the following scenarios will necessitate "buy-vs-build" discussions._

 ---

 > [!NOTE]